-Fund Name Benchmark Benchmark Status of the Use of the

-Administrator Benchmark Benchmark

-Administrator

-Wellington Global MSCI ACWI Index MSCI Limited Not yet listed on the Asset allocation

-Quality Value Fund ESMA register

-referred to in article

-36 of the Benchmark

-Regulation, as it is an

-entity located in a

-country outside of the

-EU and does neither

-comply with the

-conditions laid down

-in article 30(1) of the

-Benchmark

-Regulation nor has it

-required recognition

-in accordance with

-article 32 of the

-Benchmark

-Regulation.
+Fund Name Benchmark Benchmark Administrator Status of the Benchmark Administrator Use of the Benchmark Wellington Global Quality Value Fund MSCI ACWI Index MSCI Limited Not yet listed on the ESMA register referred to in article 36 of the Benchmark Regulation, as it is an entity located in a country outside of the EU and does neither comply with the conditions laid down in article 30(1) of the Benchmark Regulation nor has it required recognition in accordance with article 32 of the Benchmark Regulation.
+Asset allocation means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.